Geometric Boundary Data for the Gravitational Field

 There are many options in formulating a suitable combination of Dirichlet, Neumann and Sommerfeld conditions for a strongly well posed problem, provided the sequential structure is maintained.
-However, the only locally geometric boundary data allowed by our method used here are $\{Q_{ab}\}$ and $L$.
+However, the only locally geometric boundary data allowed by the sequential method used here are $\{Q_{ab}\}$ and $L$.
 For example, had we used the trace $K$ of the extrinsic curvature of the boundary instead of the component $L$ then (\ref{eq:g3hr}) would have been replaced by

 which does not fit into the sequential structure for applying the constraints.
-It remains an open question whether some other method can be used to show that trace $K$ boundary data can be substituted for $L$ in a strongly well-posed problem.
+It remains an open question whether a different analytic approach can be used to show that trace $K$ boundary data can replace $L$ in a strongly well posed harmonic IBVP.

-An additional issue of practical importance is the formulation of a strongly well posed IBVP for the $3+1$ approach which has historically played a major role in numerical relativity~\cite{york}.
-In the $3+1$ formalism, instead of the 10 wave equations of the harmonic system, Einstein's equations are reduced to a pair of 6 first order in time equations for $h_{ab}$ and $k_{ab}$, supplemented by 4 conditions which determine the lapse and shift Perhaps the geometric insight provided by our results can be transferred to shed light on this problem.
+An additional issue of high practical importance is the formulation of a strongly well posed IBVP for the $3+1$ approach which has historically played a major role in numerical relativity~\cite{york}.
+In the $3+1$ formalism, instead of the 10 wave equations of the harmonic system, Einstein's equations are reduced to a pair of 6 first order in time equations for $h_{ab}$ and $k_{ab}$, supplemented by 4 conditions which determine the lapse and shift Perhaps the geometric insight provided by our results can shed light on this outstanding problem.